willypuzzle/image-painter/README.md

 This package is a Vue component that allow to load an image and edit simple strokes on it

-NOTE:
-This package is not ready please, don't use.

 ## Project setup
 ```
 npm install